swyder/Genomic_Utilities/README.md

 ### Picard

-[Picard](http://broadinstitute.github.io/picard/) is another set of tools to work with SAM/BAM files developed in the Broad institute by the same people who develop the GATK (Genome Analysis Toolkit) variant calling pipeline.
+[Picard](http://broadinstitute.github.io/picard/) is another set of tools to work with SAM/BAM files.

-You have to use Picard before running GATK for variant calling.
+If you want to do variant calling using the GATK (Genome Analysis Toolkit) pipeline you have to use Picard.
 Notably, Picard provides **BAM file preprocessing** which often improves SNP calling accuracy (See GATK best practices).

 However, Picard tools are also interesting for getting information on BAM files if you use a different variant caller.